 Have you heard of the expression, “The definition of insanity is doing the same thing over and over again and expecting different results?”
 I use to have this expression on my bedroom wall while I was competing professionally, and it is a true revelation about most aspects of life from business to personal matters.

-As silly as it sounds, a couple of times a year I re-enrol myself in my own Naked Habits Ebook.
+As silly as it sounds, a couple of times a year I re-read my own Naked Habits Ebook.
 It comes from the heart, my heart, with a real desire to help as many as I can develop healthy habits and an awareness around their current health situations.
-Personally, it acts as a great reminder to stay on top of my daily choices and to keep choosing the path that’s moving towards my values.
+Personally, it acts as a great reminder to stay on top of my daily choices and to keep choosing a path that’s moving towards my values.
 Mindfulness is everything and without it old habits are hard to break or resurface.

-As I tell everyone, my program is not a traditional weight loss or crazy fitness regime, I go much deeper and dig out all the good stuff that is going to help create the change.
-I think we are all waking up to the fact that quick fix programs don’t work and that incorporating the body as a whole while utilising the mind is definitely the way to move forward.
+My health coaching programs are not a traditional weight loss or crazy fitness regime, I prefer to go much deeper and dig out all the good stuff that is going (that is perhaps standing in your way) to help drive change.
+Quick fix programs are so 1980’s and I like to think we are all waking up to the fact that they simply don’t work.
+Incorporating the body/mind/emotions triad is definitely the way to move forward.

-5 Tips To Help You Back on Track When Life Challenges
+5 Tips To Help You Remain on Track When Life Gets Challenging

 The key is to find a workout or eating regimen that is going to give you results, instead of wasting time with one that doesn’t work.
 Just going through the motions without a thought process in place isn’t going to cut it.
 I know, you have to start somewhere, but make sure this ‘somewhere’ isn’t where you stay.
 Intensity and progression PLUS consistency is what you’re after.